Talking money with parents who are aging is rarely a comfortable – or even welcome – discussion.

 Sometimes‚ though‚ it’s a necessary one.

-Our Los Angeles bankruptcy lawyers know that not only are they more likely to fall victim to scams‚ they are coping with a dwindling income‚ spiking medical bills and age-related memory problems – all of which may make them more vulnerable to a potential debt problem.
+Our Woodland Hills bankruptcy lawyers know that not only are they more likely to fall victim to scams‚ they are coping with a dwindling income‚ spiking medical bills and age-related memory problems – all of which may make them more vulnerable to a potential debt problem.

 While bankruptcy is often considered as a last resort‚ particularly for someone in retirement‚ it can sometimes be the best solution.
 Older folks have increased costs for taxes‚ medical expenses‚ groceries‚ gas and more.
 Their income has taken a dive.
 Social Security’s incremental cost-of-living adjustment isn’t enough to keep pace with rates of inflation.
 Medicare doesn’t cover everything‚ and out-of-pocket expenses can quickly pile up.

 Although many people – and older adults in particular – view bankruptcy as a kind of a failure‚ the reality is there are benefits to this route‚ especially for someone in retirement.